natelandau/valentina/README.md

 -   Docker and Docker Compose
 -   A valid Discord Bot token.
 Instructions for this can be found on [Discord's Developer Portal](https://discord.com/developers/docs/getting-started)
--   If you plan on using image uploads, an AWS S3 Bucket must be configured with appropriate permissions. _(Instructions on how to do this are out of scope for this document)_
+-   To use image uploads, an AWS S3 Bucket must be configured with appropriate permissions. _(Instructions on how to do this are out of scope for this document)_

     -   Public must be able to read objects from the bucket
     -   An IAM role must be created with read/write/list access and the credentials added to the environment variables.